dkolyshev/aistocks/README.md

 - SOLID principles.
 - PHP 5.5 compatible.
 - Easy maintain.
-- Easy scale (add new formats/templates for reports, new pages, new configurator options, etc).
+- Easy to scale.
+For example, add new sources of data like API, new formats/templates for reports, new pages, new configurator options, etc.
 - Easy deploy and run on any environment (via Docker).
+- To simplify and speed up the development process, the app’s UI was built based on the provided examples.
+As a result, the app’s appearance is not perfect and has some issues (for example, element composition on the mobile version).
+The emphasis was placed on backend development - code quality and adherence to industry best practices.

 ## Table of Contents